Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 ![Select tax office](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/SelectTaxOffice.png "[Select tax office]")

 - *Search*  [Search bar]
-Enter here the text to be searched for.
-Press ENTER to start the search.
+  Enter the search text (letters or numbers).
+Press the **ENTER** key to start the search.
+All tax offices that match the search criteria are displayed in the list below.

 - [CLEAR]
-Click this button to clear the search text.
+  Click this button to clear the search bar.

-The search results are displayed in a column view.
-The information displayed in columns is read-only.
+The list displays all search results.
+All fields are read-only.

 - *No.*
-This column displays the tax office number.
+  Tax office number.

 - *Name*
-This column displays the tax office name.
+  Tax office name.

 - *Street*
-This column displays the tax office street.
+  Tax office street.

 - *Street*
-This column displays additional address details.
+  Additional address details.

 [comment]: <> (Or Zip code?
 Rename column.
 Bug in OneNote)

 - *City*
-This column displays the tax office location.
+  Tax office city or town.

 [comment]: <> (FH: Fenster funktioniert nicht? -> Wenn man versucht zu suchen, Fehlermeldung.
 Plugin fehlt?)